 What else is there?

 And y’all, the Brother SE1900 sews SIDEWAYS and BACKWARDS.
 How cool is that?
-I keep forgetting about this function and turning my fabric to the side by force of habit, but this is something that just makes me smile a little on the inside every time I remember to use it.
+I keep forgetting about this function, but this is something that makes me smile a little on the inside every time I remember to use it.
 You can do a straight stitch in all 4 directions and a zigzag in all 4 directions.
 The one caveat, though, is the length (and width of the zigzag) is preset, and of course, you can only use center needle.

 And lastly, the side of the machine has a ruler imprinted on it.
 None of my previous sewing or embroidery machines had this feature, but I’ve been really liking having it when it comes to making gross measurements of sewing projects.

 How good is the Brother SE1900 for quilting?

 The Brother SE1900 is one of the best sewing machines for quilting and embroidery both.

 While there are no included specialty quilting feet, you can purchase your own walking foot, spring-action quilting foot, or 1/4″ piecing foot to add to this machine.
 The feed dogs do drop (there’s a switch on the machine back) to allow for free-motion quilting.
 Here’s the switch to drop the feed dogs.